abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 - Task 03: Onboard Kubernetes Cluster to Azure Arc.
 - Task 04: Verify if the Kubernetes cluster is connected to Azure Arc.
 - Task 05: Create a policy assignment to identify compliant/non-compliant resources.
-- Task 06: Monitor Arc Enabled machines with Azure Monitor.
+- Task 06: Monitor Arc-enabled machines with Azure Monitor.

 ## Task 1: Getting Started with Hyper-V Infrastructure

 Hyper-V is Microsoft's hardware virtualization product.
-It lets you create and run a software version of a computer, called a virtual machine.
+It lets you create and run a software version of a computer called a virtual machine.
 Each virtual machine acts like a complete computer, running an operating system and programs.
 When you need computing resources, virtual machines give you more flexibility, help save time and money, and are a more efficient way to use hardware than just running one operating system on physical hardware.
 In this task, you will walk through an on-prem environment that is hosted on Hyper-V. You will find three virtual machines hosted on the Hyper-V server, which you will onboard to Azure Arc and play around with.

 1. Navigate to the **Resource Groups** in the Azure portal navigation section.